yoyz/picoloop/README.md

 On debian, you need the mingw32 package.
 Picoloop provide the header and binary for SDL 1.2 on windows.
+So here it is a "cross build" you build on linux for windows.

      # cd         picoloop
      # make       -f Makefile.RtAudio_windows                              clean